TibbersDriveMustang/k8s/README.md

 # Verify one of the redis pod is running
 >kubectl exec -it redis-cluster-0 redis-cli ping

-# Access one of the Redis Pod:
->kubectl exec -it redis-cluster-0 redis-cli

 # Verify Redis Cluster Statues
 >kubectl exec -it redis-cluster-0 -- redis-cli cluster info

-## Access Redis-cluster via minikube
->minikube service redis-cluster
+# Access one of the Redis Pod, and test:
+>kubectl exec -it redis-cluster-0 redis-cli -- -c
+>set LogiOcean hello
+>kubectl exec -it redis-cluster-3 redis-cli -- -c
+>get LogiOcean

 # Clean Up